 If you don’t understand caste, you don’t understand India.

-It took me a long time to read this book, which is actually an undelivered speech.
-It took even longer to write this review.
+It took me a long time to read this book, which is actually an undelivered speech (more on that later).
+It took me even longer to write this review.
 Frankly, I didn’t think it would be this long.
 I started typing it in the Goodreads app, and then it became so long that I had to move it to my laptop.
-And here we are.
+And here we are!

 Annihilation of Caste by Dr. B.R.
 Ambedkar should be a must-read for every Indian and anyone who wants to learn about India.

-Most modern editions of Annihilation of Caste also come with a lengthy introduction by Arundhati Roy, which is decent if you’re totally unfamiliar with Indian political history and what caste system is.
-I suggest you to try wiki though.
+Most modern editions of Annihilation of Caste also come with a lengthy introduction by Arundhati Roy, which is decent if you’re totally unfamiliar with Indian political history and the caste system.
+I suggest you try the wiki, though.
 We don’t need another caste person, no matter how brilliant and privilege-aware they are (and she is), to give legitimacy to an anti-caste book.

 As an ex-Muslim, I’m well familiar with the machinations of organized religions like Islam to hold and spread political power under the garb of being pious & divine.

-On the outset, Hinduism doesn’t seem that sinister.
-And yet, growing up in India, I knew deep down that something’s not right.
+At the outset, Hinduism doesn’t seem that sinister.
+And yet, growing up in India, I knew that something was wrong.
 Not just with Hinduism, but with all of us regardless of our religious affiliations.

 But I couldn’t figure out the root cause then.
 That was until I discovered Dr. B.R.
 Ambedkar.